ctrueden/equilibrium/_pages/events/case-08.md

 ### Location

-Zombozo’s Traveling Circus, outside the big top, on the outskirts of Sanctum, capital city of the [Radiant Union of Pelor](../locales/rup).
+Zombozo's Traveling Circus, outside the big top, on the outskirts of Sanctum, capital city of the [Radiant Union of Pelor](../locales/rup).

 ### Patron